Andcart/sola-dk/README.md

 Create a file named `.env` in the root of the project directory.
 You will need RPC endpoint URLs for an Ethereum node (source) and a Polygon node (destination), which you can get for free from services like [Infura](https://infura.io/) or [Alchemy](https://www.alchemy.com/).
 You also need to specify the contract address to monitor and the "vault" address where assets are locked.

-Copy the following into your `.env` file and replace the placeholders with your actual RPC URLs:
+Copy the following into your `.env` file and replace the placeholders:

 ```env
 # .env file